jenningsanderson/epic-geo/README.md

  	- ```geo_ruby/kml``` is also currently required.

 ###Installation
-Pull the latest version of the gem from github:
+(Recommended) Pull the latest version of the gem from github:
   1. Put the following line in your Gemfile: ```gem 'epic-geo', github: 'jenningsanderson/epic-geo'```
   2. Run ```bundle install```

-Other:
+Via RubyGems (Latest stable build):
 ```gem install epic-geo```